 In regard to potential traffic impacts, a trip generation and traffic analysis was provided in the CEQA document.
 The analysis indicates that the adjacent street network has adequate capacity to accommodate the increase of vehicle trips from this project without resulting in undue delay or congestion.
 However, according to the General Plan Circulation Element and accompanying Environmental Impact Report (EIR), future traffic impacts in 2025 are projected to exceed capacity on Niblick Road between Spring Street and South River Road.
 This project would contribute to this cumulative traffic build-out scenario.
 Since the EIR included adoption of a Statement of Overriding Considerations, with specific findings focused on exceeding capacity on streets (including this segment of Niblick Road), no further analysis or mitigation for this particular impact is required.
 The applicant will be required to pay applicable Transportation Impact Development Fees.
 In accordance with the City's Procedures for Implementing CEQA, since the project scope included a General Plan Amendment a brief Water Supply Evaluation (WSE) was prepared for this project.
 The WSE concludes that the City has adequate water supply to meet the projected water demand for this project.
 A copy of the WSE is provided in Attachment 7.

-Policy Reference:

-General Plan Land Use Element, Zoning Code, CEQA, 2006 Economic Strategy.

-Fiscal Impact:

-As a residential subdivision, the applicant will be required to annex into the City's Community Facilities District (CFD) to cover the increased costs of public services.
+Policy Reference: General Plan Land Use Element, Zoning Code, CEQA, 2006 Economic Strategy.
+Fiscal Impact: As a residential subdivision, the applicant will be required to annex into the City's Community Facilities District (CFD) to cover the increased costs of public services.
 Based on this requirement, the project is projected to be revenue neutral to the City.

-Options:

-After opening the public hearing and taking public testimony, that the Planning Commission takes one of the four options listed below:

-- 1. Recommend approval of the project by approving the following five (5) resolutions: - Approve draft Resolution A, recommending that the City Council certify the project's Mitigated Negative Declaration and Mitigation Monitoring Program (Attachment 8);
+Options: After opening the public hearing and taking public testimony, that the City Council takes one of the four options listed below: 1.
+Approve of the project by taking the following five actions. a.
+Approve draft Resolution A, and certify the project's Mitigated Negative Declaration and Mitigation Monitoring Program (Attachment 8); b Approve draft Resolution B approving General Plan Amendment 15-003 b.
+Approve draft Resolution B approving General Plan Amendment 15-003 (Part A of General Plan Amendment Cycle 2-2016), amending the General Plan Land Use Designation of approximately 1.50 acres of land from Residential Multi-Family Low Density, (RMF-8) to Residential Multi-Family High Density (RMF-20), and re-designate approximately 0.9 acres of land from Residential Multi-Family Low Density, (RMF-8) to Parks and Open Space (POS), (Attachment 9);

-- b.
-Take a straw vote regarding recommendation that the City Council approve General Plan Land Use Element Amendment (Attachment 9); - d.
-Approve draft Resolution C, recommending that the City Council adopt an ordinance amending the Zoning Map consistent with the General Plan Amendment (Attachment 10); - e.
-Approve draft Resolution D, recommending that the City Council approve Vesting Tentative Parcel Map 3080 (Attachment 11); - f.
-Approve draft Resolution E, recommending that the City Council approve Planned Development 15-003 (Attachment 12). - 2.
+- d.
+Introduce for first reading by title only, Draft Ordinance A, amending the City of El Paso de Robles Municipal Code Section 21.12.020 (Zoning Map), as shown in Exhibit A, attached (Attachment 10); - e.
+Approve draft Resolution B, to approve Vesting Tentative Parcel Map 3080 (Attachment 11); - f.
+Approve draft Resolution C, to approve Planned Development 15-003 (Attachment 12). - 2.
 Amend the foregoing option. - 3.
-Refer back to staff and/or the Development Review Committee for additional analysis. - 4.
-Recommend denial by the City Council of one or more of the resolutions listed above (a-e).
-Recommendations of denial will be forwarded to City Council for a final decision.
+Refer back to staff and/or the Planning Commission for additional analysis. - 4.
+Take action not to approve the project by denying one or more of the resolutions listed above (a-e).